Multicultural Law Students Association

 Why is an organization like MLSA important?

-Many of MLSA’s members come from racially and ethnically diverse communities.
-To help students adjust to their new lives in Salem, OR, MLSA offers a support network for its members.
-New students have opportunities to interact with other first year students, and also to hear words of wisdom passed down from second and third year students.
+Many of our members come from racially and ethnically diverse communities.
+To help students adjust to their new lives in Salem, Oregon, MLSA offers a support network for its members.
+New members have the opportunity to be mentored by second- and third-year law students through our peer support program and social events.
+Members also have the opportunity to hear words of wisdom passed down from judges and attorneys.

-In addition to peer support, MLSA remains committed to calling attention to the work of Dr. Martin Luther King, Jr. MLSA organizes the annual celebration of Dr. King’s birthday at Willamette University.
-MLSA has also produced a two-day symposium, entitled Race, Culture and the Law.
+In addition to peer support, MLSA remains committed to calling attention to the work of Dr. Martin Luther King, Jr. We support in organizing the annual celebration of Dr. King’s birthday at Willamette University.